unmeshjoshi/distrib-txn-db/README.md

 - The code is optimized for teaching and exploration rather than production completeness.
 - Some modules intentionally show anomalies first and then introduce the fix in a later module.
-- Transaction design notes also exist in `TRANSACTION_DESIGN.md`, which serves as a working design document alongside the code.